How to Delete Books and PDF Files on your iPhone or iPad

-How to Lock the Screen Rotation on an iPad
+How to Change the Default Web Browser on iPad

-How to Take a Screenshot on Your iPad
+How to Make and Receive Phone Calls on Your iPad

 Tell Your iPad to Forget a Wireless Network

 When you connect an iPad to a wi-fi network, the iPad remembers that network and will automatically attempt to connect to it in the future.
 This is a great feature for wi-fi networks you trust and use frequently.
 But mistakes happen.
 If you connect to the wrong network at a coffee shop, your iPad will automatically attempt to join that network every time you visit the coffee shop in the future.